up-n-atom/8311/docs/gpon/index.md

 for GPON is its optional use of a third wavelength (1550 nm) for downstream video overlay.

 Despite this physical layer similarity, the standards are not compatible due to their fundamentally different framing and management protocols.
-GPON and its successors use GEM framing and OMCI management, while EPON uses native Ethernet framing with MPCP.
+GPON and its successors (such as [XGS-PON]) use GEM framing and OMCI management, while EPON uses native Ethernet framing with MPCP.

+  [XGS-PON]: ../xgs-pon/index.md
   [IEEE 802.3ah]: https://en.wikipedia.org/wiki/IEEE_802.3

 ## ITU-T Standards